arturdryomov/pages/content/posts/2020-01-27-kotlin-code-organization.md

 # Next?

-Don’t afraid to configure source sets — think more about what can be done better and adapt.
-The Gradle API might be not intuitive at the first glance — especially when Kotlin and Android are brought in the mix but almost everything can be achieved.
+Don’t afraid to configure source sets — think about what can be done better and adapt.
+The Gradle API might be not intuitive at first glance — especially when Kotlin and Android are brought in the mix — but almost everything can be achieved.